-The Government must commission a full review into Carer's Allowance and its eligibility rules to ensure that it adequately values and supports carers.
+The next Government must commission a full review into Carer's Allowance and its eligibility rules to ensure that it adequately values and supports carers.
 This review should include:

-- Increasing the level of Carer's Allowance, so that it better reflects the level of financial penalty carers incur. - Increasing the earnings limit and pegging it to National Living Wage increases. - Scrapping the 21 hour study rule. - Adding hours of care together if someone is caring for more than one person. - Exploring different payments for people providing 20, 35, 50+ hours of care, to take account of the intensity of caring. - Modernising and digitising Carer's Allowance processes including preventing and reducing the number and size of Carer's Allowance overpayments.. - Provide an additional payment for carers of State Pension Age.
+- Increasing the level of Carer's Allowance, so that it better reflects the level of financial penalty carers incur. - Increasing the earnings limit and pegging it to National Living Wage increases. - Scrapping the 21 hour study rule. - Adding hours of care together if someone is caring for more than one person. - Exploring different payments for people providing 20, 35, 50+ hours of care, to take account of the intensity of caring. - Modernising and digitising Carer's Allowance processes. - Provide an additional payment for carers of State Pension Age.